grantmacken/glider/README.md

   - A [Google Cloud Platform(https://cloud.google.com/free) account:
   To demonstrate how to deploy to the cloud, we use the Google Cloud Platform(GCP) GCP has a [Free Tier](https://cloud.google.com/free) compute engine which won't cost you anything.
-  For this project, you can use a free tier compute engine instance to test the deployment then scale up as required.
+  On the free tier, you can deploy on the compute engine instance then scale up as required.

-  - [gcloud cli](https://cloud.google.com/sdk/gcloud): the command line cli is used to
-   - create and manage our Compute Engine virtual machine instance
-   - managing DNS managed zones and record sets.
-   - executing Podman commands on the Compute Engine virtual machine instance
+  - [gcloud cli](https://cloud.google.com/sdk/gcloud): the command line cli is used to create and manage our Compute Engine virtual machine instance, manage DNS managed zones and record sets and executing Podman commands on the Compute Engine virtual machine instance

 ## Project Documentation